-This channel’s name reflects their very succinct goal of trying to help their viewers understand the fault-finding process in detail.
-Richard, the creator of Learn Electronics Repair, has worked for many years in electronics and learned how to repair a wide variety of them with no schematics.
+This channel’s name reflects its succinct goal of helping its viewers understand the fault-finding process in detail.
+Richard, the creator of Learn Electronics Repair, has worked in electronics for many years and learned how to repair a wide variety of them with no schematics.
 Learn about power supply, audio equipment, GPU, and computer repairs aimed to educate the viewer at all levels.

 This channel is sending out good vibrations.
-The videos start out with a lovely little jingle and good graphics, then transition into a well-planned and entertaining equipment review, tutorial, or repair.
-Since there are so many videos, keeping your eye on whether the video is labeled TNP (The Noise Path) or TSP (The Signal Path) is very helpful in differentiating the content.
+Each video starts out with a lovely little jingle and good graphics, then transitions into a well-planned and entertaining equipment review, tutorial, or repair.
+Since there are so many videos, keeping your eye on whether the video is labelled TNP (The Noise Path) or TSP (The Signal Path) is very helpful in differentiating the content.